Notre-Dame de Paris (musical): Production history

 The original production of Notre-Dame de Paris made musicals fashionable again in France and, since its inception, has spawned a number of other notable productions.
 As part of the publicity prior to the Paris opening three songs were released as singles: "Vivre", "Le temps des cathédrales", and "Belle".
 "Belle" became a huge hit, and was named Song of the Year in France, and nominated for Song of the Century.

 Since its debut, the show has been professionally played in Belgium, Canada, China, France, Italy, Japan, Lebanon, Luxembourg, Poland, Russia, Singapore, South Korea, Spain, Switzerland, Taiwan, Turkey, United Kingdom, Ukraine and United States, and has been translated into seven languages (English, Spanish, Italian, Russian, Korean, Flemish, and Polish).
 A shorter version in English was performed in 2000 in Las Vegas, Nevada (United States) and a full-length London production, also in English, ran for seventeen months.
 Several songs from the show, such as "Vivre", "Belle" and "Le temps des cathédrales", have been released as singles with a huge success in French speaking countries.
 An English version of "Vivre" (Live for the One I Love) was released by Celine Dion and Tina Arena, and appears on the original London cast recording, even though Dion did not participate in the musical.

+In 2000, Notre Dame de Paris was featured on Royal Variety Performance with Patti Russo as Esmeralda, John Partridge as Gringoire, and Garou (singer) as Quasimodo.

 In 2010-2014 several concert versions of the musical which reunited the original cast were presented in Kyiv, Moscow, Saint-Petersburg, Paris and Beirut.

 In February 2016 it was announced that a revival of the original musical Notre Dame de Paris is scheduled to open in November 2016 in the Palais des Congrès in Paris, followed by a tour in France.

 A New York French tour was announced for 2020, but was pushed back to 2022 due to COVID-19.

 Notre-Dame de Paris, according to the Guinness Book of Records, had the most successful first year of any musical ever.
 The score has been recorded at least seven times to date (2007): the original French concept album, which featured Israeli singer Achinoam Nini (aka Noa) as Esmeralda was followed by a live, complete recording of the original Paris cast.
 A complete recording of the score in Italian was made, along with a single disc of highlights in Spanish from the Barcelona production.
 The original London cast album featured several of the original Paris stars, but only preserved a fraction of the score in English.

 In 2023, Notre-Dame de Paris returns to the Original theatre Palais des Congrès on November 15 with the same cast, including Angelo Del Vecchio as Quasimodo, and Daniel Lavoie, who performed with Bruno Pelletier, the original Gringoire, as Frollo.